 As part of obtaining reasonable assurance about whether the Authority's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests did not disclose any instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-The Authority's Responses to Findings
+The Authority's Response to Finding

-Government Auditing Standards requires the auditor to perform limited procedures on the Authority's responses to the findings identified in our audit described in the accompanying Schedule of Findings and Responses.
-The Authority's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Authority's response to the finding identified in our audit described in the accompanying Schedule of Finding and Response.
+The Authority's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.